Phosphorescentt/phosphorescent.dev-zola/content/pages/why_i_hesitate_to_get_involved_with_ai_safety.md

 in particular he pressed me quite hard on why I'm hesitant to get into the AI safety space.
 I didn't have a great answer in the call and I can tell that I have a lot of complex feelings on the topic that I need a solid way of expressing.
 This article is written to give myself an opportunity to consolidate and express my feelings.

+In this article I will attempt to avoid talking about things that I haven't given a lot of thought, because positions that are not well thought out yet are not worth presenting.
+I also acknowledge that a lot of the arguments below are based on how I *feel* right now as opposed to cold hard facts about the state of the world.
+Again this is because I am attempting to convey *why* I am hesitant, and having feelings is an occupational hazard of being human.

 {{ toc() }}